palantir/policy-bot/README.md

 - A set of policies that combine the rules or define additional options

-Consider the following example, which allows changes to certain paths without review, but all other changes require review from the `palantir/devtools`.
+Consider the following example, which allows changes to certain paths without review, but all other changes require review from the `palantir/devtools` team.
 Any member of the `palantir` organization can also disapprove changes.

 ```yaml